elevennl/zabbix-api/README.md

 # zabbix-api
 Fork of zabbix-api for java.
 Planed changes:
-- java level down to 6
+- java level down to 6 - Done
-- down Zabbix version to 2.2
+- down Zabbix version to 2.2 - Done
-- potential rework to use jaxon JSON parser and serializer for minifiing dependencies
+- potential rework to use jaxon JSON parser and serializer for minifiing dependencies - done.
+- down httpclient version - done
+- rework of tests for support local params for Zabbix connections.

+As this project became incompatible with original group id for artefact was changed.

 https://www.zabbix.com/wiki/doc/api